FAQ (Frequently Asked Questions)

 No!
 Students are expected to attend every class, every day.

 However, RPA offers flexible schedules so our students can take advantage of outside learning experiences such as music classes, sports, part-time jobs, volunteering, and internships (and earn credit for these, if they choose).
 RPA students are not penalized when they need to miss class.
 It is part of their responsibility to manage their time.
 But we do emphasize that attending class is a necessary part of their learning process.
 In addition, we do ask students to respect their teachers expectations and to email or text their instructors if they are unable to attend class for any reason.
+Additionally, parents can always sign into their Alma account to check their student's attendance.

-Many students also have jobs, volunteer, or do internships during their “off time.”
+Many students also have jobs, volunteer, or have internships during their “off time.”
 Not only does this help them understand the demands of the adult world, they can also earn credit for these real-life experiences.

-Starting in their freshman year, RPA teaches students to use their free time productively.
+Starting their freshman year, RPA teaches students to use their free time productively.
 Choice and consequences are important lessons learned early on, helping them build a foundation for a successful and balanced academic life in high school and beyond.

 - Dependability – Be There